Sale of land

 On 14 December 2020, Council resolved to award the building contract for the new Bellfield Community Hub and relocated community garden to Commercial Industrial Construction Group (CICG).
-The construction of the community hub commenced early this year and is scheduled to be completed in May 2022.
+The construction of the community hub is now complete!

 Click on the dots to learn more about the development areas.